cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

 externalLink: false
 ---

-I read a lot.
-I prefer to read fiction.
-From time to time, I do read books about programming, software development and various topics surrounding that area.
-I decided to pick up "Gang of Four" Design Patterns.
+I've always liked to read.
+Usually, I prefer to read fiction.
+From time to time, I do read books about programming, software development and various topics surrounding this area.
+For my latest book, I decided to pick up Design Patterns: Elements of reusable object-oriented software.

 <div class="side-by-side">